Arize-ai/phoenix/docs/how-to/define-your-schema.md

 For local image data, we recommend the following steps to serve your images via a local HTTP server:

 1. In your terminal, navigate to a directory containing your image data and run `python -m http.server 8000`.
-2. Add URLs of the form "http://localhost:8000/rel/path/to/image.jpeg" to the appropriate column of your DataFrame.
+2. Add URLs of the form "http://localhost:8000/rel/path/to/image.jpeg" to the appropriate column of your dataframe.

 For example, suppose your HTTP server is running in a directory with the following contents: